Zaouiet Kontoch

 Zaouiet Kontoch is a city in the Tunisian Sahel located in the immediate vicinity of Jemmal at 35 ° 38 'North, 10 ° 46 'e.

-Attached to the Monastir Governorate, it is a municipality with 6 713 inhabitants at the 2014 census, whereas there were 6 713 inhabitants in 2014.
+Attached to the Monastir Governorate, it is a municipality with 6 713 inhabitants according to the 2014 census, whereas there were 6 713 inhabitants in 2014.

 It would be so named because of the historical presence of a small zaouia of a Muslim holy man.
 On the sporting level, the city is home to the Zaouiet Kontoch Sports Association, which specializes in table tennis.